viamrobotics/docs/docs/appendix/apis/components/input-controller.md

 The following examples assume you have an input controller called `"my_controller"` configured as a component of your machine.
 If your input controller has a different name, change the `name` in the code.

-Be sure to import the input controller package for the SDK you are using:
+Import the input controller package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}